tcrs/evm-sym/README.md

  - More efficient Memory model.
 Z3 does not support an extended array theory which includes copies ([see here][ext-arry]).
 These are required for CALLDATACOPY (and probably RETURNDATACOPY) with non-concrete size arguments.
-   I have seen this is contracts which forward call data to another contract (via a delegate call), copying CALLDATASIZE bytes into memory and passing that on through the call.
+   I have seen this in contracts which forward call data to another contract (via a delegate call), copying CALLDATASIZE bytes into memory and passing that on through the call.
 I have implemented something relatively simple in `mem.py`, but it turns out to be very slow to solve :(.